The La Marzocco Linea Micra is La Marzocco made truly domestic for the first time ever!

 Whether you like this or not comes down to preferences.
 If you are a purist who doesn’t want any plastic in your espresso machine then you won’t like this regardless of what I say.
 However, if you are not too bothered then it is actually a rather ingenious idea.

-The steam wand is basically of the quality that you would expect; that is commercial.
-It is a powerful 4 holed steam wand that will easily compete with a La Marzocco in a cafe.
+The steam wand is a powerful 4 holed wand that will easily compete with a La Marzocco in a cafe.
 It is quick to use and is able to make superb microfoam for latte art.
 It is also a cool touch wand which is a nice feature and basically means you won’t ever accidentally burn yourself.

 The only downside to the steam wand is its length.
-In line with its smaller overall footprint, the Micra has a fairly short steam wand which some don’t love.
-Basically, it means that it can be slightly harder, although by no means impossible, to brew larger jugs/quantities of milk at a time.
-Again this fits with the whole idea behind the Micra, that it is an espresso machine for home use.
+In line with its smaller overall footprint, the Linea Micra espresso machine has a fairly short steam wand which some don’t love.
+The length of the steam wand is so that users can purge the wand directly into the drip tray.
+However, it means that it can be slightly harder, although by no means impossible, to brew larger jugs/quantities of milk at a time.
+Again this fits with the whole idea behind the Linea Micra.
+This is an espresso machine for home use.
 So not a big downside.

-As expected the performance of the Micra is superb as we have come to expect from La Marzocco.
+The performance of the Micra is superb as we have come to expect from La Marzocco.
 Users have also noted that it is surprisingly forgiving and easy to dial in.
 When it comes to shot quality the Micra easily competes with one of La Marzocco’s commercial machines.
-It simply makes superb coffee.
+It simply makes superb café quality espresso.

 The biggest concern for most potential buyers, however, will not be the quality of components or performance but instead the daunting price tag.
 Put simply this is a very expensive prosumer home espresso machine.
 While still cheaper than the single-group Slayer or Eagle, it is very expensive.
 In fact, it seems to be about the price that the Linea Mini was about 2-3 years ago.

 Certainly, La Marzocco could have cut corners to make a cheaper machine, but that is against all that it means to be a La Marzocco machine.
-So yes it is very expensive but that is because you are buying quality that will last, from one of the best espresso machine-making companies in the world.
+So yes it is very expensive but that is because you are buying quality that will last from one of the best espresso machine-making companies in the world.
+I mean it is one of the very few espresso machines that actually can brew café quality espresso rather than boast of it.

 Who should buy the Linea Micra?